Skip to main content

 South Australia's first football club, the Adelaide Football Club (no relation to the Adelaide Crows) was formed after a meeting at the Globe Hotel in Rundle Street in 1860.
 Initially only playing games amongst themselves, the Club included individuals who were very important to the development of football in SA, such as John Acraman and Thomas O'Halloran.
 The first time they played against another club was in 1862 when they played against Modbury and Teatree Gully Football Club on a ground near the Modbury Hotel.

-Disbanding in 1873 they reformed in 1876 and in the following year, after strong advocacy by their captain Richard Nowell Twopenny, joined the South Australian Football Association in its inaugural year.
-While the club had its up and downs, they managed to win the 1886 premiership in the five team competition.
+Disbanding in 1873, they reformed in 1876 and in the following year, after strong advocacy by their captain Richard Nowell Twopenny, joined the South Australian Football Association in its inaugural year.
+The club had its up and downs.
+In its final season 1881 Adelaide merged with Kensington but withdrew from the competition after only four matches.

 In 1887, they beat the visiting VFA premiers, Carlton, by an unprecedented margin of 9 goals to 3.